gas-backend-architecture

 core/ - no circular dependencies

-- no mixing of route logic and shared utilities
+- no mixing route logic with shared utilities

 6. Backend Execution Rules (Copilot-only)